toddwint/ztp/README.md

     - Juniper SRX345
     - Juniper SRX1500
     - HPE Aruba 2930F
 - Download the image and start a new container.
-The folder `run/ztp` will be created.
+The folder `ftp` will be created as specified in the `create_container.sh` script.
+- An example CSV file should be found in `ftp`
-- Fill in the file `run/ztp/ztp.csv` with a list of device hardware models, MACs, os image names, and configuration file names.
+- Fill in the file `ftp/ztp.csv` with a list of device hardware models, MACs, os image names, and configuration file names.
-- An example CSV file should be found in `run/ztp`
 - Modify it as you need and place it back in the same folder with the same name.
+- You can use the `csv_filter.py` or `csv_filter.sh` to create CSV files sorted by vendor or model and rename them to `ztp.csv` as needed.
-- Transfer the configuration files and os images to `run/ztp/ftp/os_images` and `run/ztp/ftp/config_files`.
+- Transfer the configuration files and os images to `ftp/os_images` and `ftp/config_files`.
-- Trigger the container to update by restarting it with `stop.sh` and `start.sh` or run `generate_dhcp_conf.sh`
+- Trigger the container to update by restarting it with `./stop.sh` and `./start.sh` or run `./exec/generate_dhcp_conf.sh`
 - Open the file webadmin.html to:
     - View DHCP/FTP/TFTP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
         - tail the file